-Over the couple of decades for which CUCC have been visiting the Loser-AugstEck plateau, they have found it essential to camp nearer the caves than the base camps in Altaussee (1976-82) and Grundlsee (1983 to present).
+Over the almost four decades during which CUCC have been visiting the Loser-AugstEck plateau, they have found it essential to camp nearer the caves than the base camps in Altaussee (1976-82) and Grundlsee (1983 to present).
 The 1978 accident demonstrated the foolishness of trying to conduct long explorations without a high camp.
 Several people have been benighted on the plateau over the years and the two rescues in 1989, 2007 and 2016 as well as numerous other incidents show the value of rapid assistance from Top Camp in the event of a mishap underground.
 Numerous people have been assisted quickly by cavers based at Top Camp in the years since, thus avoiding any more serious incidents.

 The terminology of these camps has sometimes become confused, as better campsites were found by people who did not even know of the existence of the previous ones.
 At some time, virtually every camp has been called "Camp 1" by someone or other !
 Note that camping is not allowed without permission, and we have recently been informed that since 1993 it has been illegal to camp within the Nature Reserve (Naturschutzgebiet) area since 1993, and we obtain special permission every year for exploratory purposes.

 CUCC's first high camp was set up in 1977, on a site identified on the first visit in 1976.
 This was on an area of pasture above a small limestone scar from Bräuning Alm.
 At the time, the springs in the valley here were the only reliable water supply we had discovered.
 There were caves nearby, as well as ones on the plateau to explore, so the site proved very pleasant, until washed out in one (of many) mega-thunderstorm.